VT-Collab/Kiri-Spoon/README.md

-# Kiri-Spoon
+# Kiri-Spoon: A Kirigami Utensil for Robot-Assisted Feeding

-Kiri-Spoon: A Kirigami Utensil for Robot-Assisted Feeding
+The main kirigami sheet A is **KiriFilm_1_Rib1_Film1.5.SLDPRT**.

-There are prt, assem, and step files in the Kiri Assembly Folder
+There are prt, assem, and step files in the Kiri Assembly Folder.

-The prt and assem files are editable files of the KiriSpoon design
+The prt and assem files are editable files of the KiriSpoon design.

-The step files are the versions of the design we used in our testing
+The step files are the versions of the design we used in our testing.

-If you want to edit our KiriSpoon assembly, you will need to download all prt and assem files
+If you want to edit our KiriSpoon assembly, you will need to download all prt and assem files.\